domfyi/lifeform/README.md

 # lifeform

-lifeform accepts a 'life classification id' and fetches a portfolio of information.
-It currently accepts ncbi ids only.
+lifeform accepts a *life classification id* and fetches a portfolio of information.

+> It currently accepts ncbi classification ids only.
 > ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=**9612**

 ### Install with npm